 Wingspan Rotorua

 Located at 1334 Paradise Valley Road, Wingspan is easily accessed from State Highway 5.
 The centre offers a range of experiences for all ages.
 Visitors can explore interactive displays, watch flight demonstrations, and take part in behind-the-scenes encounters.
-Wingspan is open from Tuesday to Sunday, 11 am to 1 pm, and is closed on Christmas Day and Boxing Day.
+Wingspan is open from Tuesday to Sunday, 11 am to 1 pm.

 The centre plays a crucial role in conserving New Zealand’s birds of prey.
 Through breeding and release programs, Wingspan supports wild populations of kārearea and rehabilitates injured birds.
 The team also carries out research to understand population declines and develop strategies for long-term conservation.